 - Take the type of school into consideration, is it a neighborhood school, regional school, or center-based-program school?
 See the Executive Summary for more information on each of type of school.
 Identifying this will help you figure out what types of activities and improvements will be most beneficial to students.

 - Make sure you have sufficient representation of special education professionals and parents of students in special education on your SRTS planning team.
 When scheduling the walking audit, discuss with these team member’s routes that would best benefit students with disabilities.

 - When hosting large events such as Walk to School Day, consider the route to school and its accessibility.
 Provide a route that will allow all students to participate.
 When promoting the event, provide inclusive photos on any materials.
 This will help include students in already existing SRTS efforts, rather than specifically calling them out.

 - When thinking of education, make sure to engage staff.
 Students may have specific needs and interventions that make their education effective.
 Work with staff to identify additional or different education materials needed.

 Other useful resources:

-- Involving Students with Disabilities in SRTS – Published by the National Center for Safe Routes to School (2010)
+- Engaging Students with Disabilities in SRTS (Factsheet) and Webinar – Published by the SRTS National Partnership (2018)